 You have two options when growing your business in Germany — set up a branch office or a subsidiary.
 A subsidiary has many noticeable benefits over a branch office, including:

 - Operation as a 100% local company: Unlike a branch office — which is not a German resident corporation — a subsidiary is treated as a local German company.
 This local operation gives you access to more trade opportunities and also helps establish you as a leader in the community and makes you more attractive to talented candidates.

 - Full independence from the US parent company: Your subsidiary will operate independently from the US parent company.
 It can perform additional or distinct business activities based on German needs and culture.
 You can even change the company name in Germany to be different than the parent company.

 - Same taxation principles as other German companies: German subsidiary laws favor setting up a subsidiary as opposed to a branch office, especially regarding taxation.
 While branch offices are taxed according to German laws and fall under a double tax treaty, a subsidiary operates under the same taxation rules as all other resident companies in Germany.

 You will need a significant amount of time, money, emails, and travel points to set up a subsidiary in Germany.
 The process can take months from start to finish and will require you to travel back and forth between Germany and the US.
 You will also need extensive knowledge about Germany subsidiary laws, employment practices, and guaranteed benefits.
 Without this knowledge, you could face fines for non-compliance.

-A simple solution is to work with a Germany subsidiary outsourcing company such as a global PEO.
+A simple solution is to work with a global PEO.
 Globalization Partners can handle everything from hiring employees on your behalf to dispersing benefits and setting up payroll.
 As the employer of record, we take the liability from your shoulders and put it on ours, so we ensure you meet all German subsidiary laws.